Chemical Protective Gloves

 Also, the length of exposure to the chemicals must be considered.
 Some tasks may require only splash protection or include intermittent contact, while others may involve complete immersion or continual contact with the chemicals.

 Other factors to consider are chemical concentration and temperature.
 The higher the concentration and temperature of a chemical, the shorter the breakthrough time.
 The hazard assessment must also take into account other additional hazards of the job, such as cut or abrasion hazards.

-It's important to remember that although the number of glove choices can be staggering, no one glove can possibly address all types of hand hazards.
-Gloves are never a substitute for safe work practices or proper engineering controls.
+It's important to remember that although the number of glove choices can be staggering, gloves are never a substitute for safe work practices or proper engineering controls.

 Because different glove materials resist different chemicals, no one glove is suited for all chemical exposures.
 A glove that is well suited for one application may not be right for another.
 It is best to base glove material selection on the manufacturer's chemical resistance guide.
 From the guide, choose a glove that is most resistant to the chemicals being used.
-Remember, the actual chemical compatibility of a given glove material can vary from manufacturer to manufacturer.
+Remember, section 8 of the SDS will not be brand specific, so the actual chemical compatibility of a given glove material can vary from manufacturer to manufacturer.
 Selections must be based on the particular manufacturer's test data.
 To read a chemical resistance guide, it is important to become familiar with the terminology: